circulartext/collabzone1/README.md

 autoindustry.py
+industries.py
 info
-this is a cool graph for this info but would like to see if it would be better for a different dataset
+this is a cool graph for the data in industries.py but would like to see if it would be better for a different dataset
 #gpt3